HowlingWerewolf/SpringMVC_IMS/README.md

   Also make sure, that you installed Tomcat application server.
 I used version 8.5.9.

-  In order to use selenium, install it to firefox, then create c:/selenium folder.
+  In order to use selenium, install it to Firefox, then create 'c:/selenium' folder.